ucsb-cs156/s23/_lectures/lect20.md

 * Do a written update on the slack channel
 * Do an out loud standup

+# Then, we'll have a project specific discussion

+Please open your Google Drive folder and make a document called 05.17.Notes

+As a team, you can collectively take notes in this document about what you learn from today's discussion about the planned features for the app.

+You can also record your ideas about how the app could be improved.

 # Your legacy code projects

 ## 5pm - gauchoride